-Table 10: Terminal descriptions
+Table 16: Terminal descriptions

 Terminal Description BAT+, BAT- Battery terminals.
 Use to provide backup power during a power outage.
 Do not connect the battery until all other wiring is complete.
 18 VDC +/- The HS40WPSA and HS40WPSNA power adapters supply 18 VDC power input to the alarm controller.
-Note: ULC Commercial Fire Listed applications and ULC Commercial Burg Security Level 4 applications use power adapter HS65WPSNA.
-BELL+, BELL- Bell/Siren power (700 mA continous, 2A max short term).
-Connect the positive side of any alarm warning device to BELL+, the negative side to BELL Note: For UL/ULC listed applications, use maximum 700 mA load on the BELL output.
+Image: Optimized application of the second secon BELL+, BELL- Bell/Siren power (700 mA continous, 2A max short term).
+Connect the positive side of any alarm warning device to BELL+, the negative side to BELL Image: Note: For UL/ULC listed applications, use maximum 700 mA load on the BELL output.
 CORBUS RED, BLK, YEL, GRN Corbus terminals.
 Use to provide power and communication between the alarm controller and connected modules.
 Each module has four Corbus terminals that must be connected to the Corbus.
-AUX1+, AUX1- AUX2+, AUX2- Use to power intrusion detectors, relays, LEDs, etc. (2 A max).
+AUX1+, AUX1- AUX2+, AUX2- Use to power intrusion detectors, relays, LEDs, etc. (700mA).
 Connect the positive side of device to one of the AUX+ terminals and the negative side to AUX- or COM.
 AUX1 - power for intrusion detectors.
 AUX2 - power for smoke, heat, CO detectors.
 Note: For UL household fire warning systems, the fire alarm detection devices should not be powered from the same AUX output (control panel, zone expander, power supply) as burglary alarm initiating devices.

-Table 10: Terminal descriptions
+Table 16: Terminal descriptions

 Terminal Description PGM1 to PGM4 Programmable output terminals.
 Use to activate devices such as LEDs, relays and buzzers.
 (PGM1, PGM4: 50 mA, PGM2: 300 mA or can be configured for use as a 2-wire smoke detector interface, max loop current 100 mA, PGM3: 50 mA (negative trigger) or 1 A (positive trigger).
 Z1 to Z8 COM Zone input terminals.
 Each zone must have one detection device, however, multiple detection devices can be wired to the same zone.
-1 Note: Zone 8 is configured as a tamper input at default.
+Note: Zone 8 is configured as a tamper input at default.